remarkjs/remark-autolink-headings/readme.md

 const contents = unified()
   .use(markdown)
   .use(slug)
-  // Note that this module must be included after remark-slug.
+  // Note that this module must be included after `remark-slug`.
   .use(headings)
   .use(html)
   .processSync(fs.readFileSync('example.md'))